-- Household incomes $(YH_h)$ come from three sources: labor income $(YHL_h)$ , capital income $(YHK_h)$ , and transfers received from other agents $(YHTR_h)$ . - Each household type receives a fixed share $\Lambda^{WL}$ of the earnings of each type of labor. - Likewise, total capital income is distributed between agents, including households, in fixed proportions $\Lambda^{RK}$ . - Finally, transfer income is simply the sum of all transfers $(TR{h,ag})$ received by type h households.
+- Household incomes (Yh{h,t}) come from three sources: labor income (YHL{h,t}), capital income (YHK{h,t}), and transfers received from other agents (YHTR{h,t}). - Each household type receives a fixed share Λ^{WL} of the earnings of each type of labor. - Likewise, total capital income is distributed between agents, including households, in fixed proportions Λ^{RK}. - Finally, transfer income is simply the sum of all transfers (TR{h,ag,t}) received by type h households.

-- Subtracting direct taxes ( $DTH_h$ ) and household transfers to government ( $TR{gvt.h}$ ) yields type h household disposable income ( $YDH_h$ ).
-Indeed, since household transfers to government are mostly contributions to various social programs, our calculation of disposable income is consistent with national accounts. - Whatever disposable income is left after savings $(SH_h)$ and transfers to other agents $(TR{aana,h})$ is entirely dedicated to consumption. - Household savings are a linear function of disposable income, and allows for the marginal propensity to save $(sh1_h)$ to be different from the average propensity.
-In addition, it possible to fully of partially index the intercept $(sh0_h)$ to changes in the consumer price index (PIXCON).
-This is especially useful for testing the model's homogeneity, in which case price elasticity $\eta$ is set to 1. - Household transfers to non-government agents are simply proportional ( $\Lambda^{TR}$ ) to disposable income. - As for household transfers to government, they are akin to social program contributions: as such, they are treated in the same way as household income taxes, i.e. they are described as a linear function of total income (with $trO_h$ being the intercept, and $trI_h$ the slope ).
+- Subtracting direct taxes (DTH{h,t}) and household transfers to government (TR{gvt.h,t}) yields type h household disposable income (YDH{h,t}).
+Indeed, since household transfers to government are mostly contributions to various social programs, our calculation of disposable income is consistent with national accounts. - Whatever disposable income is left after savings (SH{h,t}) and transfers to other agents (TR{agng,h}) is entirely dedicated to consumption. - Household savings are a linear function of disposable income, and allows for the marginal propensity to save (sh1_h) to be different from the average propensity.
+But in a growing economy, the relative size of the intercept will diminish with time, unless the intercept itself is assumed to grow at the same rate.
+This is why the intercept has a time subscript.
+In the default specification of PEP-1-t, the intercept grows each period at the same rate as population index.
+In addition, it possible to fully of partially index the intercept (sh0_h) to changes in the consumer price index (PIXCON).
+This is especially useful for testing the model's homogeneity, in which case price elasticity n is set to 1. - Household transfers to non-government agents are simply proportional (λ^{TR}) to disposable income. - As for household transfers to government, they are akin to social program contributions: as such, they are treated in the same way as household income taxes, i.e. they are described as a linear function of total income (with tr0_h being the intercept, and tr1_h the slope).

-- Business income $(YF_f)$ come from two sources: capital income $(YFK_f)$ , and transfers received from other agents $(YFTR_f)$ . - Each firm type receives a fixed share $A^{RK}$ of total capital income. - lacktriangledown Transfer income is simply the sum of all transfers ( $\mathit{TR}{f,ag}$ ) received by type f firms.
+- Business income (Yf{f,t}) come from two sources: capital income (YFK{f,t}), and transfers received from other agents (YFTR{f,t}). - Each firm type receives a fixed share Λ^{RK} of total capital income. - Transfer income is simply the sum of all transfers $(TR{f,ag,t})$ received by type f firms.

-- Deducting business income taxes ( $DTF_f$ ) from total income yields the disposable income ( $YDF_f$ ) of each type of business. - Likewise, business savings $(SF_f)$ are the residual that remains after subtracting transfers to other agents from disposable income. - Finally, business transfers to other agents are simply proportional to disposable income.
+- Deducting business income taxes (DTF{f,t}) from total income yields the disposable income (YDF{f,t}) of each type of business. - Likewise, business savings (SF{f,t}) are the residual that remains after subtracting transfers to other agents from disposable income. - Finally, business transfers to other agents are simply proportional to disposable income.

-- In the PEP-1-1 model, it is possible to take into account a large variety of tax instruments.
-Indeed, the government draws its income from household and business income taxes (TDHT and TDFT), taxes on products and on imports (TPRCTS), and other taxes on production (TPRODN). - According to the 1993 System of National Accounts, taxes on products (not " production ") and imports consist of indirect taxes on consumption (TICT), taxes and duties on imports (TIMT), and export taxes (TIXT). - Other taxes on production consist of payroll taxes (TIWT), taxes on capital (TIKT), and taxes on production (TIPT). - In addition to these various forms of fiscal revenue, government receives part of the remuneration of capital (YGK) and transfers from other agents (YGTR).
+- In the PEP-1-t model, it is possible to take into account a large variety of tax instruments.
+Indeed, the government draws its income from household and business income taxes (TDHT_t and TDFT_t), taxes on products and on imports (TPRCTS_t), and other taxes on production (TPRODN_t). - According to the 1993 System of National Accounts, taxes on products (not " production ") and imports consist of indirect taxes on consumption (TICT_t), taxes and duties on imports (TIMT_t), and export taxes (TIXT_t). - Other taxes on production consist of payroll taxes (TIWT_t), taxes on capital (TIKT_t), and taxes on production (TIPT_t). - In addition to these various forms of fiscal revenue, government receives part of the remuneration of capital (YGK_t) and transfers from other agents (YGTR_t).